Biological Safety Cabinets: Class I, II & III Explained - biological safety cabinets classes explained

-Biological Safety Cabinets: Class I, II & III Explained
+Biological Safety Cabinet Classes: I, II & III Explained

 Biological safety cabinets (BSCs) are the primary containment devices used in laboratories that work with infectious agents, cell cultures, and hazardous biological materials.
-Unlike chemical fume hoods, BSCs protect the researcher, the environment, AND the work product simultaneously.
+Unlike chemical fume hoods, BSCs protect the researcher, the environment, AND the work product at the same time.

 What Does a Biological Safety Cabinet Do?